Freshman Merit Based Scholarships/ Grants

 Presidential and Provost's Scholarships

-Students who are currently seniors in high school who have achieved a meritorious
+Domestic students who are currently seniors in high school who have achieved a meritorious

 unweighted high school average are automatically considered for this four-year scholarship.